visionmobile/bloody-simple-sqs/README.md

 # Bloody simple SQS

-A bloody simple SQS client, based on the official AWS sdk, using Bluebird promises.
+A bloody simple SQS client for Node.js, based on the official AWS sdk.

 ## Installation